duckietown/docs-opmanual_sky/book/opmanual_sky/10-build/72-Build-Part3-Mounting-Part1.md

 ### Attach clockwise (CW) motors

 Attach CW motors to the bottom-right and top-left of the drone frame, using 4 black long bolts (included with the motors) for each attachment to the layered arms and propeller guards.
+Tighten with Hex key.

 Note: Align the motors so the wires point towards the frame.